stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 saw only the huts of charcoal-burners and the camps of those who gathered resin from the groves.
 The whole air was fragrant with balsam, and all the magah birds sang blithely as they flashed their seven colours in the sun.
-Near sunset he came on a new camp of lava-gatherers returning with laden sacks from Ngranek&rsquo;s lower slopes; and here he also camped, listening to the songs and tales of the men, and overhearing what they whispered about a companion they had lost.
+Near sunset he came on a new camp of lava-gatherers returning with laden sacks from Ngranek's lower slopes; and here he also camped, listening to the songs and tales of the men, and overhearing what they whispered about a companion they had lost.
 He had climbed high to reach a mass of fine lava above him, and at nightfall did not return to his fellows.
 When they looked for him the next day they found only his turban, nor was there